owncloud/ocis/README.md

 ## Contributing

 We are _very_ happy that oCIS does not require a CLA as it is [Apache 2.0 licensed](LICENSE).
 We hope this will make it easier to contribute code.
 If you want to get in touch, most of the developers hang out in our [rocket chat channel](https://talk.owncloud.com/channel/infinitescale).
-There are other ways to contribute, like the [owwnCloud central forum](https://central.owncloud.org/) or [Transifex for ownCloud web](https://explore.transifex.com/owncloud-org/owncloud-web/).
+There are other ways to contribute, like the [ownCloud central forum](https://central.owncloud.org/) or [Transifex for ownCloud web](https://explore.transifex.com/owncloud-org/owncloud-web/).

 Please refer to our [Contribution Guidelines](CONTRIBUTING.md).